 However, for those dogs who do not react positively to other vegetable and starch ingredients, then they are a necessity.
 For example, dogs with a severe Pea and Legume allergy may need to consider dog food formulas with grains as there are limited alternatives.

 Nature’s Logic’s dry dog food recipes make use of the grain Millet.
 Millet is not considered to be quite as advantageous as other grains like Brown Rice and Oats, but believe it to be far superior to the other lower-quality grains such as Wheat and Corn.
 Find out more about Millet in our article Millet In Dog Food.

 The Duck & Salmon Meal Formula featured above contains a mix of Duck, Turkey, and Salmon ingredients along with Pork Liver.
 While Salmon is not the primary ingredient, it is still an important one.
 This smaller portion of Salmon provides a much-needed dose of the Omega 3 Fatty Acids.
 The Pork Liver can provide many minerals and vitamins that traditional meat cuts can not.

-Nature’s Logic has a number of other formulas including but sadly does not produce one that only uses Salmon.
-However; there is a formula that utilizes Sardines which is an uncommon fish ingredient in dog food.
+Nature’s Logic has a number of other formulas, including but sadly does not produce one that only uses Salmon.
+However, there is a formula that utilizes Sardines, which is an unusual fish ingredient in dog food.